aws/copilot-cli/site/content/docs/concepts/pipelines.md

 * __Release order__: You'll be prompted for environments you want to deploy to - select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
 You may, for example, want to deploy to your `test` environment first, and then your `prod` environment.

 * __Tracking repository__: After you've selected the environments you want to deploy to, you'll be prompted to select which GitHub repository you want your CodePipeline to track.
-This is the repository that, when pushed to, will trigger a Pipeline execution (if the repository you're interested in doesn't show up, you can pass it in using the `--github-url` flag).
+This is the repository that, when pushed to, will trigger a pipeline execution.
+(If the repository you're interested in doesn't show up, you can pass it in using the `--github-url` flag.)

 * __Personal access token__: In order to allow CodePipeline to track your GitHub repository, you'll need to provide a GitHub Personal Access Token.
 You can read how to do that [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Your token needs to have _repo_ and _admin:repo_hook_ permissions (so CodePipeline can create a WebHook on your behalf).
 Your GitHub Personal Access Token is stored securely in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).